lincc-frameworks/lf-workflow-dash/README.md

 **LF Workflow Dash** is your simple solution for effortlessly monitoring and managing GitHub Actions workflows.
 Track workflows across any number of repositories, view statuses, run times, and more, all in one customizable dashboard.

-Powered by the [GitHub REST API](https://docs.github.com/en/rest), LF Workflow Dash regularly retrieves data on your chosen GitHub Actions workflow runs and updates the dashboard HTML.
-This automated process is managed through scheduled GitHub workflows and can be hosted easily using GitHub Pages."
+Powered by the [GitHub REST API](https://docs.github.com/en/rest), **LF Workflow Dash** regularly retrieves data on your chosen GitHub Actions workflow runs and updates the dashboard HTML.
+This process is managed through scheduled GitHub workflows, and the output can be hosted easily using GitHub Pages."

 ## Getting Started